 Yes.
 The Justice for Renters Act will allow local communities to stop skyrocketing rents that have displaced tenants and left many homeless.
 A recent study shows that for every 5% increase in rent, 2,000 more people fall into homelessness.

 Who supports the Justice for Renters Initiative?

-Pro-renter and social justice organizations, Veterans groups, senior groups and disability rights groups support the Justice for Renters Initiative.
+Pro-renter and social justice organizations, Veteran groups, senior groups and disability rights groups support the Justice for Renters Initiative.